antfitch/devdocs-ai/src/data/topics/api-reference.md

 - `backendId` (string): The identifier for the backend.

 ## POST /v1/experiments
-tags: POST, experiments, v1, jobs
+tags: POST, experiments, v1, jobs, sample

 Create a new experiment to group related jobs.